JuliaLang/julia/README.md

 These benchmarks, while not comprehensive, do test compiler performance on a range of common code patterns, such as function calls, string parsing, sorting, numerical loops, random number generation, and array operations.
 Julia is strong in an area that high-level languages have traditionally been weak: scalar arithmetic loops, such as that found in the pi summation benchmark.
-Moreover, Julia has a comprehensive approach to performance that allows it to eliminate overhead in all kinds of code and for all data types, not just double-precision scalar operations.
+Matlab's JIT for floating-point arithmetic does very well here too.
-This performance is due to a combination of LLVM optimizations, and the Julia compiler's ability to generate high-quality LLVM code.
+However, Julia has a comprehensive approach to eliminating overhead that allows it to optimize all kinds of code — not just the special, albeit important case of double-precision scalar operations, but also code involving user-defined data types.

 To give a quick taste of what Julia looks like, here is the code used in the Mandelbrot and random matrix statistics benchmarks: